 Increasing the sale of goods and services

-The first place most of us think about is increasing sales.
+Typically, when someone mentions increasing cash flow, the first thing that comes up is increasing sales.
 Adding more customers, picking up additional contracts, and providing add-on services are all means of increasing the amount of income the business receives.
 With that said, remember that only the net profit from those additional sales translates into additional cash in your bank account.
 There are a lot of hidden costs associated with increased sales that can result in less cash than you were hoping for.
 Remember, increasing sales by $100 may only increase your net profit $30, after deducting the additional costs that generated the additional $100 in sales.
 Operating Costs such as labor costs, material costs, gas, equipment maintenance costs and the like all reduce the amount of each sale that ends up in your bank account.

 Reducing operating costs